zeeshan-abbas/contact-list-app-react/README.md

-#Contact List App Sample React
+# Contact List App Sample React

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).<br>
 React-Bootstrap 3 is being used in this project as it is most used CSS framework.

 Below you will find some information on how to perform common tasks.<br>